ha910/BitWhales/README.md

 # BitWhales
-BitWhales - web3 portal
+BitWhales minting DAPP

-This is is a work in progress.
+This is a work in progress.

 Minting DAPP on the CORE and Ethereun Chain